Three transiting planet discoveries from the Wide Angle Search for Planets: WASP-85 A b; WASP-116 b, and WASP-149 b

 \section{Abstract}

-We report the discovery of the transiting hot Jupiter exoplanet WASP-85\,A\,b.
-Using a combined analysis of spectroscopic and photometric data, we determine that the planet orbits its host star every $2.66$\,days, and has a mass of $1.09\pm0.03$\,$M_{\rm Jup}$ and a radius of $1.44\pm0.02$\,$R_{\rm Jup}$.
-The host star is of G5 spectral type, with magnitude $V=11.2$, and lies $125\pm80$\,pc distant.
-We find stellar parameters of \teff$=5685\pm65$\,K, super-solar metallicity (${\rm [Fe/H]}=0.08\pm0.10$), $M_{\star}=1.04\pm0.07$\,$M_{\sun}$ and $R_{\star}=0.96\pm0.13$\,$R_{\sun}$.
+We report the discovery of three new transiting planets by the Wide Angle Search for Planets: WASP-85\,A\,b, WASP-116\,b, and WASP-149\,b.
+Through combined analysis of photometric lightcurves and radial velocity observations, we determine key orbital and physical parameters for these planetary systems.
+WASP-85\,b orbits its host star every $2.66$\,days, and has a mass of $1.25$\,$M_{\rm Jup}$ and a radius of $1.25$\,$R_{\rm Jup}$.
+The host star is of G5 spectral type, with magnitude $V=11.2$, and lies $141$\,pc distant.
 The system has a K-dwarf binary companion, WASP-85\,B, at a separation of $\approx1.5$\,\arcsec.
 The close proximity of this companion leads to contamination of our photometry, decreasing the apparent transit depth that we account for during our analysis.
-Without this correction, we find the depth to be $50$\,percent smaller, the stellar density to be $32$\,percent smaller, and the planet radius to be $18$\,percent smaller than the true value.
-Many of our radial velocity observations are also contaminated; these are disregarded when analysing the system in favour of the uncontaminated HARPS observations, as they have reduced semi-amplitudes that lead to underestimated planetary masses.
-We find a long-term trend in the binary position angle, indicating a misalignment between the binary and orbital planes.
-WASP observations of the system show variability with a period of $14.64$\,days, indicative of rotational modulation caused by stellar activity.
+We find a stellar effective temperature of \teff$=5685$\,K, and super-solar metallicity (${\rm [Fe/H]}=0.08$\,dex) from analysis of spectroscopic observations of the host star, but our MCMC fit to the dilution-corrected photometry suggests a significantly hotter star of $6150$\,K. We find a long-term trend in the binary position angle, indicating a misalignment between the binary and planetary orbital planes.
 Analysis of the Ca\,{\sc ii}\,H+K lines shows strong emission that implies that both binary components are strongly active.
-We find that the system is likely to be less than a few Gyr old.
-WASP-85 lies in the field of view of K2 Campaign\,1.
-Long cadence observations of the planet clearly show the planetary transits, along with the signature of stellar variability.
-Analysis of the K2 data, both long and short cadence, is ongoing.
+WASP-116\,b is a warm, mildly inflated super-Saturn, with a mass of $0.59$\,$M_{\rm Jup}$ and a radius of $1.43$\,$R_{\rm Jup}$.
+It was discovered orbiting a metal-poor (${\rm [Fe/H]}=-0.28$\,dex), cool (\teff$=5950$\,K) G0 dwarf every $6.61$\,days.
+WASP-149\,b is a typical hot Jupiter, orbiting a G6 dwarf with a period of $1.33$\,days.
+The planet has a mass and radius of $1.05$\,$M_{\rm Jup}$ and $1.29$\,$R_{\rm Jup}$, respectively.
+The stellar host has an effective temperature of \teff$=5750$\,K and has a metallicity of ${\rm [Fe/H]}=0.16$\,dex.
+WASP photometry of the system is contaminated by a nearby star, but our follow-up photometry are unaffected; we therefore corrected the depth of the WASP transits using the measured dilution.
+WASP-149 lies inside the `Neptune desert' identified in the planetary mass-period plane by \citet{2016AA...589A..75M}.